uk000/goto/README.md

 #
 ## > Probes
-This feature allows setting readiness and liveness probe URIs, statuses to be returned for those probes, and tracking counts for how many times the probes have been called.
+This feature allows setting readiness and liveness probe URIs, statuses to be returned for those probes, and tracking counts for how many times the probes have been called. `Goto` also tracks when the probe call counts overflow, keeping separate overflow counts.
+A `goto` instance can be queried for its probe details via `/probe` API.

+The probe URIs response includes the request headers echoed back with `Readiness-Request-` or `Liveness-Request-` prefixes, and include the following additional headers:
+- `Readiness-Request-Count` and `Readiness-Overflow-Count` for `readiness` probe calls
+- `Liveness-Request-Count` and `Liveness-Overflow-Count` for `liveness` probe calls

 By default, liveness probe URI is set to `/live` and readiness probe URI is set to `/ready`.

 When the server starts shutting down, it waits for a configured grace period (default 5s) to serve existing traffic.
 During this period, the server will return 404 for the readiness probe if one is configured.